Chief Executive Officer (CEO)

-In her spare time ….well actually Safina has a 7 year old who keeps her busy so she says that she does not have much spare time!
+In her spare time ….well actually Safina has two children which keeps her busy so she says that she does not have much spare time!

 Dave joined Sight Concern in 2016 bringing over 20 years’ experience of I.T and customer service experience, mainly in the education sector.

 Dave’s role is to help the Volunteer Coordinator with general administrative tasks, as well as provide support and encouragement to all volunteers.
-He processes volunteer applications, enquires about references, carries out DBS checks, performs volunteer reviews, along with many other tasks.
+He processes volunteer applications, enquires about references, carries out DBS checks, performs volunteer reviews, alongside many other tasks.

 He once sang ‘Oh What a Beautiful Morning’, on his own in a stage production whilst at the University of Worcester.
 He also sang a few other songs during the show…and has never been on stage since!